EternityForest/mdNotes/README.md

 You can then use File&gt;Open Notebook Folder to open the folder you want to keep your notes in(It defaults to the working directory), and use File&gt;Set as Default Notebook to make this the notebook used every time the application starts.

-Or, alternatively, cd into packaging and use fakeroot build.sh to build a debian package.
+Or, alternatively, cd into packaging and use "fakeroot make" to build a debian package.

 Command Line Usage
 ------------------